 As much as I like to believe we walk a path lined with roses around here, the truth of the matter is that many a thorn snags our ankles along the way.
 Friday was a bad day.
 As a matter of fact, Friday was unequivocally the worst day we’ve had since moving to the homestead.
-We lost Pedro.

-Initially we assumed we’d keep the turkeys until this fall & butcher them right before the holidays.
-However, they are not a heritage breed & that’s not a good thing.
+Initially we assumed we’d keep the turkeys until this fall and butcher them right before the holidays.
+However, they are not a heritage breed and that’s not particularly a good thing.
 These two Toms are commercial birds that cannot reproduce on their own.
 They are bred to grow incredibly fast.
-They were part of a ‘package deal’ when my chicken loving friend (aka: Poultry Guru) Chanda purchased a bulk shipment of birds back in the spring.
-Typically we’d never agree to purchase birds like this as they put on the pounds so very fast that they can easily break a leg or have trouble even getting around on their own after reaching a certain size.
-They are strictly meant to sit in an itty, bitty, tiny, disgusting space among thousands of other sickly, tortured birds & do nothing but get fatter & fatter & fatter before they endure a horrendous, agonizing slaughter.
-A horrible life & a heinous demise, yep that’s how we carnivores put dinner on the table America!
+They came as part of a “package deal” when my Poultry Guru friend (Chanda) purchased a bulk shipment of birds back in the spring.
+Typically we would not purchase birds like this as they put on the pounds so very fast that they can easily break a leg or even have trouble simply getting around on their own after reaching a certain size.
+Sadly they are bred strictly to supply the demands of the consumer.
+Translation: they sit in an itty, bitty, tiny, disgusting space among thousands of other birds and do nothing but get fatter and fatter and fatter until they endure a heartless slaughter.
+A horrible life and quite heinous demise.
+Yep. that’s how we carnivores put dinner on the table America!
 Sounds great, huh?

 So I called my Dad after I buried Pedro.
 He helped me realize that although this is not the best-case scenario, it does offer up the faintest of silver linings.
-This particular circumstance thrust me into the right headspace to endure the inevitable fate that lies ahead for the Toms.
-But more importantly, it helped Teagan get into the right frame of mind too!
-I’ve desperately needed to find a way to shift my mindset, to wrap my brain around the fact that the turkey’s days were numbered here on earth & that their existence would inexorably cease at some point in the very near future.
-Losing Pedro by no means made the process of harvesting my first bird any less painful for me.
-I’ve dreaded it beyond words for months on end.
-I’ve been completely unprepared for it up to this point.
-But this terribly unfortunate experience forced me to accept that it is time & it pushed me to ultimately carry out the process.
-I needed that push.
+This particular circumstance thrust all of us into the right headspace to endure the inevitable fate that lies ahead for the two Tom turkeys.
+I’ve desperately needed to find a way to shift my mindset, to wrap my brain around the fact that the turkey’s days here at the homestead are indeed numbered.
+By my own hand, their existence will inexorably cease at some point in the very near future.
+It has been the plan from the very beginning.
+After all, this is one of the main reasons we moved from the city to the country.

-One thing I’ve been holding onto through all of this is the belief that humans are animals & we are part of the food chain on planet earth.
-I for one, choose to participate in that food chain.
-It is (in & of itself) a naturally occurring process on our planet.
-I want to separate myself as much as possible from the shocking, terrifying manipulation of this process that we as humans have willingly adopted as the norm in our modern day society.
-I have a desire on my part to spread as much joy & love & compassion & freedom as possible to the very creatures I’m consuming.
-Does this sound contradictory?
-I guess it depends on whom you ask.
 So, how does one coddle one’s dinner?
 That is the question.
-After this weekend, the answer to that question has become slightly clearer to me.
-Eventually the poultry we raise will (hopefully) play a significant role in sustaining a healthy existence for my family & I in this life.
-What better gift or bigger sacrifice could we ask of another breathing, living creature?
+After this weekend, the answer to that question has become slightly more clear for me.
+Eventually the poultry we raise will play a significant role in sustaining a healthy existence for my family.
+What better gift or bigger sacrifice could we expect of another living, breathing creature?
 We must give preemptive gratitude to these animals.
-We must treat them like gold.
-(They are feeding the ones I love most, after all.)
+We must treasure them and treat them like gold.
+They are feeding the ones I love most, after all.
 To say my outlook on my poultry has changed is an understatement.
-Some will provide eggs, some will provide meat, & all will provide nutrients.
+Some will provide eggs, some will provide meat, all will provide nutrients.